 The information below will give you some basics about what is included in a prenuptial agreement.

-A Prenuptial Agreement or Premarital Agreement sometimes called a “Prenup” is an agreement entered into before you marry.
+A Prenuptial Agreement in DC or Premarital Agreement, sometimes called a “Prenup,” is an agreement entered into before you marry.

 It is an agreement in which you and your fiancé can set forth what will happen to your separate assets and debts and your joint (marital) assets and debts, in the event your marriage ends, either in divorce or death.
 It is a contract that cannot be forced upon your future spouse or signed under duress.

-Your fiancé must have adequate time to review the agreement and consult an attorney to be sure the provisions are understood.
+Your fiancé must have adequate time to review the agreement and consult a Washington, DC family law attorney to be sure the provisions are understood.

-A Prenuptial Agreement will list all financial assets and liabilities (debts) that each of you has prior to the marriage.
+A Washington, DC Prenuptial Agreement will list all financial assets and liabilities (debts) that each of you has prior to the marriage.

-A Prenuptial Agreement must be in writing, must be fair and must be signed by both parties in front of a Notary.
-It must be executed voluntarily with both parties having ample time to discuss the provisions and consult attorneys prior to signing.
+A DC Prenuptial Agreement must be in writing, must be fair, and it is best if it is signed by both parties in front of a Notary.
+It must be executed voluntarily with both parties having ample time to discuss the provisions and consult legal counsel prior to signing.
 There must be full disclosure as to the assets and debts each party has prior to signing the agreement.